10 Characteristics of Successful People

 They’re willing to shoot for the moon because they want to succeed!

-They've learned to see what others might consider failures as stepping stones to success.
-They know that these experiences have taught them valuable lessons which will serve them well later.
+They’ve learned to see what others might consider failures as stepping stones to success.
+They know that these experiences have taught them valuable lessons that will serve them well later.